cubiq/ComfyUI_Workflows/text2img/README.md

 As always, the heading links directly to the workflow.

 :warning: **Important:** It's not always easy to forsee which conditioning method is better for a give task.
 Often results blur together and predicting what the model will do is impossible.
-The only way is to experiment, fortunately ComfyUI is very good at comparing workflows, we you are finished check the [Experiments](#experiments) section for some examples.
+The only way is to experiment, fortunately ComfyUI is very good at comparing workflows, check the [Experiments](#experiments) section for some examples.

 ## [Word weighting](./word_weighting.json)